hiddify/hiddify.com/docs/app/HiddifyCli-guide.md

 </div>

-- Now click the ``Export Settings to Clipboard'' option to save the settings to the clipboard.
+- Now click the `Export Settings to Clipboard` option to save the settings to the clipboard.
 <div align=center>

 ![export configs](https://github.com/hiddify/hiddify.com/assets/125398461/b4ff8a34-4a8a-4d93-9c53-d2d928c095e6)